Strasmore Research

 LIMIT 8

-The two biggest index ETFs top the list: SPY carried 36.1% of the session's same-day volume (8.49 million contracts) and QQQ another 21.2%.
-SPXW — the root for weekly, cash-settled S&P 500 index options — printed 11.3%, and IWM 3.5%.
-The rest of the table is the notable part: TSLA was the session's largest single-stock same-day root at 11.9%, with NVDA, AAPL, and META behind it — on a Monday, a day no stock option would have expired under the old Friday-only convention.
+The two biggest index ETFs top the list: SPY carried 36.1% of the session's same-day volume (8.49 million contracts), QQQ another 21.2%.
+SPXW, the root for weekly, cash-settled S&P 500 index options, printed 11.3%, IWM 3.5%.
+The notable part: TSLA was the largest single-stock same-day root at 11.9%, with NVDA, AAPL and META behind it, on a Monday, a day no stock option would have expired under the old Friday-only convention.

 The exact SQL behind every number